Multiple operator integrals in non-separable von Neumann algebras: Vector and operator valued integrals

-by the Cauchy-Schwarz Inequality.
-Therefore, if the right hand side is finite, then we conclude from Theorem \ref{thm.wintBHK}.\ref{item.wintexist} that $F$ is weak$^*$ integrable with agreement of weak$^*$ and pointwise Pettis integrals of $F$. \end{proof}
+by the Cauchy--Schwarz inequality.
+Therefore, if the right hand side is finite, then we conclude from Theorem \ref{thm.wintBHK}\ref{item.wintexist} that $F$ is weak$^*$ integrable with agreement of weak$^*$ and pointwise Pettis integrals of $F$. \end{proof}